 Log in to Sollae Cloud V2.

-After the firmware update, you will notice the ***V3 Migrated prefix in the Device List.
+After the firmware update, you will notice the

 Log in to Sollae Cloud V3 to access and manage your migrated devices.